 |1,001 and over||20 plus 1 for each 100 over 1,000|

-Total Parking Spaces in Lot, for purposes of calculating number of accessible spaces, shall include bicycle parking spaces and four (4) motorcycle/scooter parking spaces shall equal one (1) automobile parking space.
+Total Parking Spaces in Lot, for purposes of calculating number of accessible spaces, shall not include bicycle parking spaces and four (4) motorcycle/scooter parking spaces shall equal one (1) automobile parking space.

 For outpatient medical offices and treatment facilities, ten (10) percent of the total spaces shall be handicap accessible.

 At units or facilities that specialize in treatment or services for persons with mobility impairments, twenty (20) percent of the total number of spaces shall be accessible.

 As examples, a required off-street parking area of ninety (90) spaces shall have a minimum of four (4) handicapped spaces (one of which shall be "van-accessible" per Chapter 17.112.030(C)(4) with the remaining eighty-six (86) spaces being standard and compact car-size spaces; and a required area of four hundred four (404) spaces shall have a minimum of nine (9) handicap spaces (two of which shall be "van-accessible" per subsection (C)(4) below) with the remaining three hundred ninety-five (395) spaces being standard and compact car-size spaces.

 2. Minimum handicapped parking space dimensions shall be as follows (dimension units are in inches):